jecki/MetaInductionSim/README.md

 - **python2** which can by found on [www.python.org](www.python.org) .
 Beware,
   though, you need to use the old version, i.e. python2.
-I did not have time to port the programm to python 3, althouh I believe that this can easily be done.
+I did not have time to port the programm to python 3, although I believe that this can easily be done.

 - **wxPython** for the user interface, which can be downloaded from